YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 The environment variable ydb_gbldir specifies the active global directory.

-A ydb_gbldir value of yottadb.gld tells MUPIP to look for a global directory file yottadb.gld in the current directory.
-For more information on the global directory, refer to `“Global Directory Editor” <./gde.html>`_.
+To access database files, MUPIP requires a global directory file, pointed to by the environment variable `ydb_gblir <basicops.html#ydb-gbldir>`_.
+For more information on the global directory, refer to `“Global Directory Editor (GDE)” <gde.html>`_.

 .. note::
    YottaDB recommends against running YottaDB components as root.
 When run as root, YottaDB components use the owner and group of the database file as the owner and group of newly created journal files, backup files, snapshot files, shared memory, and semaphores.
 In addition, they set the permissions on the resulting files, shared memory, and semaphores, as if running as the owner of the database file and as a member of the database file group.